bestia-dev-archived/mem1_phonegap/README.md

 When Chrome downloads the APK you can then open it.
 It will ask you for install and standard security questions.
 Android must have enabled installing from Unknown Sources.
 It can be enabled just for this install only.
 Find mem1_phonegap in you programs list and run it.

+## iPhone iOS 99$ per year
+To build a PhoneGap app for iOS you need the Certificate from the Apple Developer Membership.
+That costs 99$ per year.
+No workaround around that.
+Even for just a test or for a development version on one single smartphone.
+I don't want to pay just to try it once if it actually works.
+I will simply suppose that it does.
+PhoneGap promise is that it will work on all smarphones.

 ## Programming References
 https://phonegap.com/